dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/docker.md

  .
 ```

-To build an image named "my-third-party-dbt" that uses [Materilize third party adapter](https://github.com/MaterializeInc/materialize/tree/main/misc/dbt-materialize) and the latest release of `dbt-core`:
+To build an image named "my-third-party-dbt" that includes [the dbt adapter for Materialize](warehouse-profiles/materialize-profile) and the latest release of `dbt-core`:
 ```
 cd dbt-core/docker
 docker build --tag my-third-party-dbt \